MicrosoftDocs/memdocs/memdocs/configmgr/tenant-attach/applications.md

 ## <a name="bkmk_user"></a> Deploy an application to a user
 <!--7518897-->
-*(Introduced in version 2006)*

-Starting in Configuration Manager version 2006, user available applications appear in the **Applications** node for a ConfigMgr device.
+User available applications appear in the **Applications** node for a ConfigMgr device.
 The list of applications available for the device also includes applications deployed to the device's currently logged on user.

 Deploying applications to a user has the following limitations:
 - Multi-user session scenarios aren't supported.